dougrathbone/google-photos-backup/docs/project-guide.md

 This document outlines the requirements for a new Linux application, `gphotos-sync-linux`.
 The primary purpose of this application is to provide a reliable way for users to back up and synchronize their Google Photos library to a local directory on their Linux machine.
 It aims to run unobtrusively in the background as a service, ensuring the local copy stays reasonably up-to-date with the cloud library.
 This addresses the need for local backups, offline access, and potential integration with other local media workflows.

+**IMPORTANT NOTE (April 2025):** Due to significant changes in the Google Photos Library API policy effective March 31, 2025, applications like this can no longer reliably access a user's full photo library for backup/sync purposes using the `photoslibrary.readonly` scope or equivalent methods.
+API access is now restricted primarily to media items created *by the application itself*.
+Therefore, this project, while demonstrating various technical concepts, **should only be considered for development, educational, or testing purposes in its current form.** It cannot fulfill the original goal of a complete library backup via the Library API.

 **2. Goals**

 * **Connect & Authenticate:** Securely connect to a user's Google Photos account using the Google Photos API.